MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility.md

 ---
 title: Microsoft Defender Antivirus compatibility with other security products
-description: Microsoft Defender Antivirus operates in different ways depending on what other security products you have installed, and the operating system you are using.
+description: Get an overview of what to expect from Microsoft Defender Antivirus with other security products and the operating systems you are using.
-keywords: windows defender, atp, advanced threat protection, compatibility, passive mode search.product: eADQiWindows 10XVcnh ms.pagetype: security ms.prod: w10
+keywords: windows defender, next-generation, atp, advanced threat protection, compatibility, passive mode search.product: eADQiWindows 10XVcnh ms.pagetype: security ms.prod: w10